bhklab/RASDependencyScore/README.md

    - Decitabine showed antitumor activity against PDAC-dependent tumors.
    - Decitabine + trametinib (MEKi) had significant synergistic effects in PDAC-dependent tumors.
  * How to define PDAC-dependent or -independent tumors?
-   - Mottini and collegues reimplemented to calculate KRAS dependency scores (S- and L-scores) from two lists of genes below and filtered in meaningful and measurable genes such as protein-coding genes, resulting in a total of 119 and 146 genes, respectively.
+   - Mottini and collegues reimplemented the method previously proposed to calculate KRAS dependency scores (S- and L-scores) from two lists of genes below and filtered for meaningful and measurable genes such as protein-coding genes, resulting in a total of 119 and 146 genes, respectively.
    - S-score: [Singh et al. (PMID: 19477428)](./references/19477428.pdf) introduced RAS dependency signature genes ([_N_=325](./references/19477428_Supple.pdf)) and a RAS dependency scoring method.
    - L-score: [Loboda et al. (PMID: 20591134)](./references/20591134.pdf) introduced RAS pathway-related genes ([_N_=147](./20591134_Supple.xls)) and a RAS signature scoring method. (_RFPL3S_ [RNA gene] was excluded in the L-scoring method).

 ## KRAS dependency score
- * Syponsis
+ * Synopsis
-   - The top KRAS-dependent genes were selected as **"up"** genes, and the top KRAS-independent genes were selected as **"down"** genes.
+   - The top KRAS-dependent genes were selected as **up**-regulated genes, and the top KRAS-independent genes were selected as **down**-regulated genes.
    - The KRAS signature scores are calculated by subtracting the average normalized expression of "down" genes from the average normalized expression of "up" genes.
  * S-score
    - **UP-genes** (_N_=79): _ACTR3C_, _ANKRD22_, _ATP2C2_, _B3GNT3_, _BSPRY_, _C11orf52_, _C1orf106_, _C1orf116_, _C1orf172_, _C1orf210_,